-The following steps are used to set up a transmission:
+Use the following steps to set up a transmission:

-- 1. Initialize the UxBRG register for the appropriate baud rate (see 17.3 "UART Baud Rate Generator"). - 2.
-Set the number of data bits, number of Stop bits, and parity selection by writing to the PDSEL<1:0> (UxMODE<2:1>) and STSEL (UxMODE<0>) bits. - 3.
-If transmit interrupts are desired, set the UxTXIE control bit in the corresponding Interrupt Enable Control register (IEC).

-Specify the interrupt priority for the transmit interrupt using the UxTXIP<2:0> control bits in the corresponding Interrupt Priority Control register (IPC).
-Also, select the Transmit Interrupt mode by writing the UTXISEL<1:0> bits (UxSTA<15:13>).

-- 4. Enable the UART module by setting the UARTEN bit (UxMODE<15>). - 5.
-Enable the transmission by setting the UTXEN bit (UxSTA<10>), which also sets the UxTXIF bit.
+- Initialize the UxBRG register for the appropriate Baud rate (see 17.3 "UART Baud Rate Generator"). - Set the number of data bits, number of Stop bits, and parity selection by writing to the PDSEL<1:0> (UxMODE<2:1>) and STSEL (UxMODE<0>) bits. - 3.
+If transmit interrupts are required, set the UxTXIE control bit in the corresponding Interrupt Enable Control register (IEC). - Select the Transmit Interrupt mode by writing the UTXISEL<1:0> (UxSTA<15,13>) bits - Specify the interrupt priority for the transmit interrupt using the UxTXIP<2:0> control bits in the corresponding Interrupt Priority Control register (IPC) - 4.
+Enable the UART module by setting the UARTEN bit (UxMODE<15>). - Enable the transmission by setting the UTXEN bit (UxSTA<10>), which will also set the UxTXIF bit.